magmo/apps/packages/rps/README.md

 #### To add a dependency:

-`yarn add [package-name]` - installs the latest version of the package
+`npx lerna add [package name] --scope=rps --dev` - installs the latest version of the package to the rps package

 #### To update the version of a dependency: